For the average person who wants to lose weight

 While losing weight, fat isn't the only thing that you will be losing, but muscles as well.
 Read this for details.

-In order to benefit from eating vegetables and fruits, their fiber content must be made digestible, but not turned into mush.
+In order to benefit from eating vegetables, their fiber content must be made digestible, but not turned into mush.
 This means that the vegetables, like tomatoes or cucumbers, which can be eaten without cooking should be cooked as little as possible.

-Cooking can mean using heat, but also putting the vegetables and fruits through a blender in order to break their fiber.
+Cooking can mean using heat, but also putting the vegetables through a blender in order to break their fiber.

-For best results, this amount of vegetables should replace the majority of carbohydrate-rich foods that you are most likely eating now.
-While seeds contain a large percentage of carbohydrates, the fiber content dramatically reduces their effect.
+For best results, this amount of vegetables should replace the majority of foods rich in refined carbohydrates that you are most likely eating now.

 What about fried foods?